wgrzesiak147/TransferRoom/README.md

 Frontend
 Navigate to the frontend project directory (e.g., frontend):

-bash
-Copy
-Edit
 cd frontend
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 Run the development server:

-bash
-Copy
-Edit
 npm run dev
 Open your browser at: http://localhost:5173

 Use the search box to enter a team name or nickname and view the squad details.
+There is also dropdown to select season

 Important Notes
 The backend uses console logging to output errors and HTTP request issues, aiding debugging during development.